google/applied-machine-learning-intensive/acs/ac1/_sources/basic_descriptive_statistics/count_and_sum.rst

 contains 600 heights, calculating an average from these results will be more reliable, since this statistic represents 600 of the 800 students.

-Another place where you could use *count* and *sum* is when planning a homework party.
-You are throwing a homework party and ask your friends to RSVP if they are attending and to submit how many pizza slices they would like to eat through a survey.
-Knowing how many people would be attending would be helpful to you when you purchase snacks.
-In this case, taking the *count* of the spreadsheet created from the survey would give you this useful information.
+As an example of using *count* and *sum*, suppose you are throwing a homework party.
+You ask your friends to RSVP if they are attending and to submit how many pizza slices they would like to eat, through a survey.
+Knowing how many people would be attending will be helpful to you when you purchase snacks, and you can use the *count* to calculate the number of guests.
 You could also take the *sum* of the number of pizza slices your friends want in order to get a better idea of how many pizzas to order.

 Calculating these statistics in Sheets is fairly straightforward.
 For these and other statistics, you’ll need to know **cell range notation**.
 To refer to a